jimsingh/llm_e2e/README.md

 ![Attention Patterns for the second to last layer](assets/attention_gpt2_774M_layer11.png) *Attention patterns in the second-to-last layer.
 The model correctly attends to 'brown suitcase' when generating 'a larger', as shown by the highlighted rows for 'a' and 'larger'.*

+## Rank Analysis
+TODO: I plan to analyize the weights of the model to see if low rank approximation could further shrink the model, particularly in the token and positional layers.
+A similar optimization exists in some BERT-like models.

 ## Out-of-Sample Evaluation

 ### Distribution Shift Analysis